aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Resource `DelegationPoolAllowlisting`

-Tracks a delegation pool's allowlist of delegators.
-If allowlisting is enabled, existing delegators are not implicitly allowlisted and they can be individually evicted later by the pool owner.
+Tracks a delegation pool&apos;s allowlist of delegators.<br/> If allowlisting is enabled, existing delegators are not implicitly allowlisted and they can be individually<br/> evicted later by the pool owner.

 <pre><code>struct DelegationPoolAllowlisting has key<br/></code></pre>